resource-watch/slate/source/includes/api/_dataset.md

 - `most-viewed` delegates sorting to the graph component, sorting by the datasets that have been queried more frequently.
 Supports ascending/descending order.
 - `most-favorited`: delegates sorting to the graph component, sorting by the datasets that have been more favorited.
 Supports ascending/descending order.
 - `relevance`: delegates sorting to the metadata component, sorting by the datasets which metadata better match the search criteria.
 Can only be used in conjunction with a `search` parameter.
 Does not support ascending order.
-- `user.name`: sorts the datasets according to the name of the user who owns the dashboard.
+- `user.name`: sorts the datasets according to the name of the user who owns the dataset.
 Supports ascending/descending order.
-- `user.role`: sorts the datasets according to the role of the user who owns the dashboard.
+- `user.role`: sorts the datasets according to the role of the user who owns the dataset.
 Supports ascending/descending order.

 Special search criteria must be used as sole sorting criteria, as it's not possible to combine any of them with any other search criteria.